Imelda leaves 2 dead in Texas, others stranded and trapped

 Climate change skepticism runs deep among Republican leaders in Texas, and Abbott has said it’s “impossible” for him to say whether he believes manmade global warming is causing the kind of disasters the state is telling residents to get used to.
 Earlier this year, Abbott approved billions of new dollars to fortify the Texas coast and reduce catastrophic flooding.

 The flooding from Imelda came as Hurricane Humberto blew off rooftops and toppled trees in the British Atlantic island of Bermuda, and Hurricane Jerry was expected to move to the northern Leeward Islands on Friday and north of Puerto Rico on Saturday.
+In Mexico, people in Los Cabos were preparing for Hurricane Lorena’s arrival.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70